canmike/samgeo_worldview/README.md

 This repository contains an evaluation of **SAMGeo** using **WorldView-3** satellite imagery and **Land Use/Land Cover (LULC)** classes.
 The study aims to analyze how well **SAMGeo**, a geospatial adaptation of the **Segment Anything Model (SAM)**, performs on high-resolution remote sensing data.

-Source code can be found at [samgeo_worldview_evaluation.ipynb](https://github.com/canmike/samgeo_worldview/blob/main/samgeo_worldview_evaluation.ipynb)
+Source code can be found at [samgeo_worldview_evaluation.ipynb](https://github.com/canmike/samgeo_worldview/blob/main/samgeo_worldview_evaluation.ipynb) and [samgeos_visualization.ipynb](https://github.com/canmike/samgeo_worldview/blob/main/samgeos_visualization.ipynb)

 ## Methodology